irmtou/SpeechTranslationSynthesis/README.md

----
-title: speechtranslationsynthesis
-app_file: app.py
-sdk: gradio
-sdk_version: 4.36.1
----
-# Speech Translation Synthesis: A Speech-To-Speech Translator
+# Speech Translation Synthesis
+### A Speech-To-Speech Translator

-This project was one of the projects for SDSU's Artificial Intelligence Club for the Spring 2024 semester.
-It's a Gradio-based demo that performs speech-to-speech translation.
+SDSU's Artificial Intelligence Club Group Project Spring 2024 semester

+This is a Gradio-based demo that performs speech-to-speech translation.
 It uses the Whisper model for speech-to-text transcription, the `translate` library for translation, and the Coqui TTS model for text-to-speech synthesis.

 ## Features
 - Transcribe speech from an audio file or microphone input